KaatoDev/NotzScoreboard/README.md

 <img src="https://repo.kaato.dev/images/plugins/NotzScoreboard2.png" alt="NotzScoreboardV3" height="300" >

 #
-NotzScoreboard is a complete and fully customizable scoreboard plugin that features: support for multiple simultaneous scoreboards; its own placeholders and PlaceholderAPI; database via MySQL or SQLite and dynamic updating for greater efficiency.
+NotzScoreboard is a complete and fully customizable scoreboard plugin that features: support for multiple simultaneous scoreboards; multiline and animation support; ViaVersion support for legacy players in 1.20/1.21 servers; its own placeholders and PlaceholderAPI; database via MySQL or SQLite and dynamic updating for greater efficiency.

 <br/>